 Clients are afforded an extra layer of protection in addition to the attorney-client privilege under the Duty of Confidentiality, as proscribed by the Code of Ethics and ABA standards.
 This means that a lawyer must keep their clients’ confidences and “secrets” even after representation ends or after the death of their client.
 As determined by the various state bar rule making authorities, it is in the best interest of the system as a whole that a client feel comfortable and willing to be honest with their attorney.

 Overall, there exists a very broad blanket of security for communications between a client and their attorney, and the exceptions are typically interpreted quite narrowly.
 However, because there are some exceptions, it is important to ask your attorney if you have any concerns of confidentiality during consultation, and work with your attorney to make sure important communications and documents remain protected and secure.
-If you have a case or business and would like to know more, contact our trusted Business and Corporate Attorneys at the Gehres Law Group for a complimentary consultation.
+If you have a case or business and would like to know more, contact our trusted Business and Corporate Attorneys at the Gehres Law Library for a complimentary consultation.
 We’re confident that you’ll be glad you did.